Mangalam-17/Simon-Says-Game/README.md

 4. Inside each of the divs, there are pair of buttons
 5. At the end, added a footer

-# This CSS code creates a simple, single-page portfolio website showcasing my information.
-It includes sections for:
+# This CSS code creates a simple, single-page showcasing styling .
+It includes codes for:

 1. Applied style on each of the individual elements accordingly
 2. Giving color to flash action of the game
 3. Separating different flashes basically game flash and userflash

-# This JavaScript code creates a simple, single-page portfolio website showcasing my information.
-It includes sections for:
+# This JavaScript code creates a simple, single-page.
+It includes codes for:

 1. Using query selector, selecting the required element which is at first heading showcasing intro.
 2. Defined function to work according to some keypress basically an event